Hearing Aid Technology Levels & Features

 Complete automation of what is an outstanding feature, you get to hear well in every situation without any input.
-It just happens automatically. each manufacturer has its own flavour of directionality, where possible we will explain what it is clearly.
+It just happens automatically.
+Each manufacturer has its own flavour of directionality, where possible we will explain what it is clearly.

 Frequency bands in hearing aids

 Again, like compression bands or channels this one is a little bit in depth.
 Frequencies, as we will discuss them here, are the way that sound is split.
 The total frequency range of a hearing instrument is divided into a number of bands or channels in which the gain that is provided can be customised to your hearing loss.
-A quick but worthwhile side note here, the frequency band width of hearing aids can be very different.
-What that means is that the amount of sound frequencies that a hearing aid can process can be very different from manufacturer to manufacturer.
+A quick but worthwhile side note here, the frequency bandwidth of hearing aids can be very different.
+What that means is that the number of sound frequencies that a hearing aid can process can be very different from manufacturer to manufacturer.

-Back to frequency bands, each manufacturer is different, some hearing aid manufacturers call them bands and some call them channels and some manufacturers offer more than others.
+Back to frequency bands, each manufacturer is different; some hearing aid manufacturers call them bands and some call them channels and some manufacturers offer more than others.
 The bands allow your professional to programme the hearing aid in a more customised way for your hearing loss.
 The more frequency bands that the aid has, the finer the programme can be, so you end up with crisper, clearer hearing.

 What's the advantage of frequency bands to you?

-The more frequency channels or bands a hearing aids have the better, although after twenty the benefit starts to fade.
+The more frequency channels or bands hearing aids have the better, although after twenty the benefit starts to fade.
 The more channels or bands, the better the customisation and the better experience that other hearing aid features will supply.
 Simply meaning that you will receive optimal benefit from your hearing aids.

 Hearing aid noise reduction

 This is probably the feature that drives most interest, it is often discussed as a feature that makes speech clearer in noise.
 Generally, it actually doesn't quite do that exactly.
-Only one manufacturer, Widex, have actually ever produced a noise reduction feature that affects signal to noise ratio.
-Signal to noise ratio or SNR to geeks like me, is used to measure the ratio of signal (speech) to noise.
+Only one manufacturer, Widex, have actually ever produced a noise reduction feature that affects the signal to noise ratio.
+Signal to noise ratio or SNR to geeks like me is used to measure the ratio of signal (speech) to noise.
 So the actual measure of any feature that helps you to understand speech should be SNR.

-What most noise reduction features actually do is to reduce the amplification of non-speech sounds in an effort to allow better understanding of speech sounds.
+What most noise reduction features actually do is to reduce the amplification of non-speech sounds in an effort to allow a better understanding of speech sounds.
 This tactic makes it more comfortable for a user in noisy conditions by reducing the background noise, for example in traffic noise in the street, a busy pub or restaurant.
 There is a lot of evidence that this reduces fatigue, reduces the amount of concentration you have to have and therefore actually does help you hear speech a little clearer.
-As with all features, not all noise reduction is the same and the more high end technology has better strategies to deal with noise.
+As with all features, not all noise reduction is the same and the more high-end technology has better strategies to deal with noise.

-What's the advantages of noise reduction for you?
+What're the advantages of noise reduction for you?

 A better chance for you to understand speech in noisier environments, in combination with a good directional microphone system it will dramatically improve your experience.